-Acceptable Use Agreement Name of Student: Class: The ilable to students to enhance and suppler otect everyone concerned - the students, le Use The school reserves the right to exar to monitor Internet sites visited. nine and if necessary delete any files that may be held on its computer syste m and Students should sign below to confirm m that they have read and agree to the fol llowing conditions: 1.
-I will only use ICT systems in school purposes. school, including the internet, e-mail, dig ital video, and mol oile technolog jies for y that threatens the integrity of the schoowill not attempt to bypass the internet filter rk, or that atten npts to 3.
-I will only open / delete my own files in my folder and student data area.
-4. I will not give my name, person might identify me to any third parties al details, phone number, address or details on the Internet. ails of the school o r any information on that 5.
-I will not use chat rooms (includ ing MSN) or send text messages to mobile e phones.
-6. I will not play computer games u unless part of an ICT lesson or in activities s time (boarding).
-7. I will not download or install software or music files on school technologies.
-I will not upload or forward material that could be considered offensive or illegal.
-8. I will give explicit credit for any r respecting the ownership of other's v naterial included in my work that has beer work. n obtained from CD -ROMS and we ebsites 9.
-I will use the same high level expected of me throughout the school of courteous and polite language when ol. using e-mail and o communications s as is 10.
-I will not use the network to pornographic, racist or offensive. access or attempt to access inapprop riate material that may be cons idered 11.
-I will report unsuitable material t o a member of staff immediately.
-12. I will only log on to the Internet or the network with my own username or p password.
-13. I will not reveal my passwords to o anyone.
-14. I will only use my school email a address for school work.
-I must never distribute these outside breaks and all occasions when I am ces until I am old enough to do so. all parties involved resenting the scho .
-This includes ol. school and to a temporary or permanent ban or computer Misuse Act (1990) or the C appropriate authorities.
-I agree to accept the conditions outling ned above:
+Acceptable Use Agreement Name of Student: Class: The made available to students to enhance and suppler luced to protect everyone concerned - the students, • - le Use The school reserves the rig to monitor Internet sites vis ght to examine and if necessary delete any files that sited. may be held on its computer syste ∍m and Students should sign below v to confirm that they have read and agree to the fol lowing conditions: 1.
+I will only use ICT sy school purposes. stems in school, including the internet, e-mail, dig ital video, and mol oile technolog jies fo any activity that threatens the integrity of the school system.
+I will not attempt to bypass the internet filte rk, or that atter npts to 3.
+I will only open / delet e my own files in my folder and student data area.
+4. I will not give my nammight identify me to any the ne, personal details, phone number, address or detaird parties on the Internet. ails of the school o r any informati on tha 5.
+I will not use chat room ms (including MSN) or send text messages to mobile e phones.
+6. I will not play compute er games unless part of an ICT lesson or in activities time (boarding).
+7. I will not download or could be considered offens install software or music files on school technologies sive or illegal. s.
+I will not upload o r forward mater ial that 8.
+I will give explicit cred respecting the ownership of it for any material included in my work that has beer of other's work. n obtained from CD)-ROMS and we ebsites 9.
+I will use the same hexpected of me throughout high level of courteous and polite language when the school. using e-mail and o communications s as is 10.
+I will not use the nepornographic, racist or offer etwork to access or attempt to access inappropersive. riate material that may be cons sidered 11.
+I will report unsuitable material to a member of staff immediately.
+12. I will only log on to the e Internet or the network with my own username or p oassword.
+13. I will not reveal my pa sswords to anyone.
+14. I will only use my scho ool email address for school work.
+I must never distribute these breaks and all occasions we 16.
+I will support the school social media that could up 17.
+I will not sign up to on I take images of pupils and/ or staff that I must only se outside the school network without permission of when I am in a school uniform or when otherwise repool approach to online safety and not upload or ad set any member of the school community. -line services until I am old enough to do so. these rules are designed to keep me safe. all parties involved resenting the scho .
+This includes ol. schoo network.
+Students violat ns may lead to a temporary or permanent ban on ing the Computer Misuse Act (1990) or the Cotted to the appropriate authorities.
+I agree to accept the condi tions outlined above:

-Date:/......
+Date:/....../